Copyright (c) 2015

 around her.
 As Rosi Braidotti argues in the introduction of her book Nomadic Subjects, therefore,

-she now resists settling into socially coded modes of thought and behaviour
+she now resists settling into socially coded modes of thought and behaviouriii.
+In other words, turning

 to the whole art project issue, the point I would like to suggest here is that, by traversing elsewheres